What is an infection?

 What are the signs of infection in cats?

-This varies depending on the organism involved.
+Clinical signs will depend on the pathogen.
 But usually, the symptoms your cat is displaying can give your veterinarian a clue as to possible causes.
-Not all of the symptoms below mean your cat has an infection, for example, a cat vomiting may be suffering from poisoning or diabetes.
-Many symptoms have multiple causes.
+Not all of the symptoms below mean your cat has an infection; for example, a cat vomiting may be suffering from poisoning or diabetes.

 Abscess: Another common type of infection in cats is a bite wound abscess, usually caused by cats fighting.
 Due to the nature of a cat’s teeth, which are sharp, bacteria are injected under the skin, causing bacteria to form an abscess.
 Un-desexed cats are especially prone to developing bite wound abscesses due to the fact they are more likely to roam and get involved in fights with other cats.